CivicActions/accessibility/README.md

 ## Licensing

-Creative Commons Attribution-ShareAlike 4.0 International Public License
+At CivicActions we believe that releasing good work today helps us all produce great work tomorrow.
+By regularly shipping the work and making it open we can help build a vibrant, inclusive ecosystem.
+To help build community around these ideas, we have released this repository under a **Creative Commons Attribution-ShareAlike 4.0 International Public License**.